About Rowing at the CBC

 CBC has a very active rowing program with Club members logging more than 100,000 miles annually on the Charles River, as well competing at regional, national and international regattas.

 Club members have a wide range of rowing-related interests and abilities.
-Some are current or past national team athletes, some row competitively at the masters, club and junior levels, and some row for fitness and simply to enjoy being on the water.
+Some are current or past national team athletes, some row competitively at the masters, club and junior levels, and many row for fitness and simply to enjoy being on the water.
+We are also the host club for the Cambridge Rindge and Latin School rowing program and operate competitive small boat programs for junior athletes.
+During summer months we offer introductory programs including trainer boats for small children and to community-oriented youth sculling camps.

 Our well-maintained club fleet of 45 racing boats includes singles, doubles, pairs, fours, quads and an eight, in a variety of weight ranges.
 The club has several stable trainer singles for members who are comfortable in a more stable boat or are working on basic boat-handling skills.